-For demonstration’s sake, I’ve pulled up Lost River Church of Christ – a church of about 400+ in Bowling Green, Kentucky.
+For demonstration’s sake, I’ve pulled up West Allen Church of Christ – a church of about 150 in Allen, TX.
 As you can see, the Google Business listing is on the right highlighted in red.

 There’s a lot of information here that will get to in a minute, but jump down to the section just below the phone number and address.
 See those two hyperlinks that say “Suggest an Edit” and “Own This business?”
 The “Own This Business?” one means that it hasn’t been claimed by anyone.

 If it were already claimed, like the fabulous folks out at Lost River church in Bowling Green, Kentucky have done, it would say “Manage This Listing” instead.